smit-ghori/repo-try/README.md

 # repo-try
-This is first repo for best practices
+This is first repo for best practices <br>
 Author: Smit Ghori